Hyperthyroidism Diet: Foods to Avoid and Eat

 One of the weaknesses linked with hyperthyroidism is its impact on the body’s metabolism and energy levels.
 If left untreated, hyperthyroidism can cause weak bones (osteoporosis) and heart problems.

-Is ghee good for hyperthyroidism?
+Is ghee beneficial for individuals with hyperthyroidism?

 What is the best vegetable for hyperthyroidism?